HL7/cql/input/pages/tests.md

-= Clinical Quality Language Tests
+---
-:page-layout: dev
+standards-status: informative
-:backend: xhtml
+---

-:page-standards-status: informative
+# Clinical Quality Language Tests

 The following contains a zip file that contains a set of unit tests for Clinical Quality Language functionality.